TvDragon/chrome_dinosaur_game_python/README.md

     python --version

-If your python version starts with a 3.x.x then you are good.
 4. To install the pygame module you need to make sure that you have pip first.
 To check open up command prompt and type in

     pip --version